 Gina bolted upright in the bed.
 When she realized where she was, she laid her head back down on the comfy pillow.
-No sounds of her mother arguing with her current boyfriend.
-It was the weekend, and the smell of apple chicken sausage tickled her nose.
+No sounds of her younger, twin brothers arguing over what to watch on TV.
+It was Sunday, and the smell of apple chicken sausage tickled her nose.
 A real breakfast!
-No scrounging around trying to find a decent brand of cereal, and milk that’s in date.
+No scrounging around trying to find remnants of cereal after those two brats had free rein over the kitchen.
 I wish I could just live forever at Kuhaylah Arabians!
-Gina rolled over on her side and then sat up again.
-Why am I naked?
-And then she remembered.
-She had the dream again.
-Gina slipped on a pair of jeans and a t-shirt and headed into the kitchen.
+Gina rolled off the bed onto the floor.
+She stretched before slipping on a pair of jeans and a t-shirt and headed into the kitchen.

 “Good morning, Antonia,” said Gina as she retrieved a couple of plates from the cabinet and carried them to the table.